 What I wrote about Peter Davis’ book ‘SAS Men In The Making’ (which describes Davis’ landing with the SAS at Cape Murro di Porco not far from Miller) applies equally to Miller’s book.
 Such accounts, “recorded while the memories were still fresh by articulate, intelligent writers, are doubly precious because they are full of the details usually lacking in accounts made many years later.
 There are details of place, details of atmosphere and, perhaps most valuable of all, details of emotions.
 The combination brings history to life.”

-For reasons that are not explained, ‘Nothing Is Impossible’ was not published when it was first completed, and the first edition did not appear until 1994.
+‘Nothing Is Impossible’ was not published when it was first completed, and the first edition did not appear until 1994.
 The new edition is not simply a reprint.
 In fact it is massively expanded.
 A rough estimate, based on average words per line and lines per page, is that the main text of the book is about 80% longer, excluding new appendixes.
 Two of the key chapters about Sicily, compared to the first edition, have extra sketches and maps and about 40% more words.
 And it is not just a case of whole new sections.
 Hardly a paragraph from the first edition remains unchanged, and new words, phrases and sentences appear throughout.

 What appears to have happened is that in the 1994 edition Miller’s original account was severely pruned.
 This immediately raises the question whether anything of great narrative importance got lost.
 Based on a brief comparison of the Sicily chapters, it would seem not.
 However some valuable details have been put back – one particular new paragraph, for example, gives us more information about where Miller was posted on the river bank, both the location and its tactical aspects.
 It seems the main effect of the pruning was to make the first edition read a little more like an airport novel in style, and the lack of this pruning in the second edition has presumably restored Miller’s own voice, and more of his thoughts and reactions, which makes the account more engaging and interesting.